Lenguist/long-narrative-generation/README.md

 Additionally we tried to use reranker from docstorygen-v2, but it relies on openai logprobs which have been deprecated.
 You can check that out too in docstorygen-v2 folder.

 All code in ipynb files have been written by me.
 Code in docstorygen and docstorygen-v2 is cloned from the original repositories.

+NOTE: you need to put your openai api key in some places to run code.
+Usually it's very prominent in the first or second cell.

 ## Data
 To download adapted human annotation preference data and synthetic training datasets for relevance and coherence follow this link: